Who We Are

 Recent developments in neuroscience and psychological research have yielded insight into the ways certain young people’s brains respond to crisis moments that affect everyone at some point in life, such as the loss of a relationship or a treasured opportunity.
 Heartbreak, a rite of passage for almost every teen, for some young people proves fatal.
 In fact, rejection of many kinds can prove insurmountable for this group.
 By examining how a neurodivergent brain processes rejection and moves toward negative urgency—deploying, impulsively, in the service of pain, all the talent and power others will have observed in school, say, or sports, or music, or art—researchers have identified interventions that can save lives.

 But there is very little funding for such work, and indeed moving from clinical observations and those made in laboratories to focused interventions in real-world settings requires time, investment, and coordination.
-Jake Collective is dedicated to this work.
+The Jake Collective is dedicated to this work.

 Among all of his intellectual pursuits, Jake was most passionate about black holes.
 They are so enormous, so annihilating, so famously impossible to understand that we use the term “black hole” as shorthand for something the human mind cannot comprehend.
 Jake, however, saw a way in.
 He’d have stayed up all night explaining them to you: their beauty, their singularity, their infinitude.